-Apple crumble muffins are an easy fall treat of moist apple cake with buttery crumble and a drizzle of sweet icing!
-Make this recipe with fresh apples and pantry staples and your home will smell like fall!!
+Apple Cinnamon Muffins are an easy fall treat of moist apple cake with buttery crumble and a drizzle of sweet icing!
+Make this apple streusel muffins recipe with fresh fruit and pantry staples — your home will smell like fall!!

 Nothing says fall like freshly picked apples and the scent of warm spices like cinnamon and nutmeg.
 There are SO many ways to cook and bake with apples!